-Health and care partnerships (previously called Integrated care partnerships (ICPs) bring together all provider health organisations in a given area to work as one.
+Health and care partnerships (previously called Integrated care partnerships or ICPs) bring together all provider health organisations in a given area to work as one.

-Each organisation has its own budget but will agree, with other organisations in its ICP, how it is spent for the benefit of the local community.
+Each organisation within a partnership retains its own budget but will agree, with other partners, how it is spent for the benefit of the local community.

 Partnerships can design and deliver services to meet the needs of everyone they serve based on their local population.
 They can focus services on areas of greatest need, helping to reduce health inequalities and improve life expectancy.

-Our integrated care partnerships sit between these two layers, bringing together the providers of health and care services, along with other key local partners to work together to plan and deliver care.
+Our health and care partnerships sit between these two levels, bringing together the providers of health and care services, along with other key local partners to work together to plan and deliver care.
 Our HCPs cover populations of 260-700,000.